Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

     :class: with-shadow with-border
     :width: 1200px

-    Figure 5: Figure 4 from Birstiel et al (2018).
+    Figure 5: Figure 4 from Birnstiel et al (2018).
 We extrapolated the mm-wave absorption and scattering opacities (top panel), in order to calculate the opacity as a function of our simulation grain size.

 Using q=2.5, we extrapolated the mm-wave absorption and scattering opacity functions.
 The streaming instability simulation employed a Stoke's number of 0.3, and given the following relation we can solve for the grain size at a specific gas column density,